adoolaeghe/frontman-challenge/README.md

 # Twitter clone

 The goal of this exercise was to test my front-end skills and not worrying about the backend at all.
-The page is produces only with HTML, CSS and JS files.

 I have worked with embedded javascript to render the views and Sass preprocessor for modular styling.